cmsc398w/course_docs/documentation/src/Projects/NetworkingProject/ProjectDescription.md

 - Steps you took to reproduce the issue (4 points)
 - What tools you used to diagnose the issue; you MUST include the specific commands run, and why to get points.
 (4 points)
 - What is the issue?
 (5 points)

+You must use a tool that we talked about in class or within the networking notes or you will not be awarded points.

 See more information in the respective ticket folders.